marc260/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network

 This project analyses a fake bank dataset. called [Churn_Modelling.csv](Artificial-Neural-Network/Churn_Modelling.csv).
 This dataset has a large sample of this fake bank's customers.
-The dataset includes customer id, credit score, gender, age, tenure, balance, activeness, credit card, etc. The goal of this Artificial Neural Network (ANN) is to predict based on the dataset given, if a customer will leave the bank or stay.
+The dataset includes customer id, credit score, gender, age, tenure, balance, activeness, credit card, etc. The goal of this Artificial Neural Network (ANN) is to predict based on the dataset given, if a customer will leave the bank or stay (the probability).
+The ANN will be trained with
+Stochastic Gradient Descent.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Installing Prerequisites